 I’ve been to Stonehenge – it’s crowded with tourists and right next to a highway.
 While these ancient mysterious stones are huge, the ones we explored in Scotland were solitary and even more fabulous because of their surroundings.

 - In Skye, we hiked up the hill to explore the Broch at Dun Beag and were the only ones around as the kids clambered over the ruins while the sheep watched from the nearby pasture.

 - Near Inverness, check out the standing stones Clava Cairns.
 While this isn’t where they filmed the fictional Craigh Na Dun in Outlander, it’s location right down the road from the Culloden Battlefield definitely means you’re in the right place for the original story line.

 - Castles!
 Go find some amazing ones.
 Whether in ruins or open for tour, all castles are amazing and unique.
 We managed to see castles in Dunvegan, Stirling, and Edinburgh.
 You should see as many as fit into your itinerary.

 Where else can you see this kind of ancient history?
 In the UK, ruins aren’t guarded with cautionary signs telling you to stay away or stay off.
 In Scotland, they are a kid’s fairy tale waiting to be explored.

 Now, while it is possible that the historical sites held more interest for Mom and Dad than the four kids, once you start aiming for ancient ruins on your Scotland trip, you will realize that there are way more than you have time for.
 At least plan to hit several just so you can say you did.
 They’re mysterious and magical and definitely unique.

 I hope these inspired you to go to Scotland!
 Make sure you check out “How to Plan a Family Trip to Scotland” for more planning tips and learn the five thing you need to know before staying in the UK.
 I’m here if you have any questions!

-One thought on “Five Must-See Outdoor Experiences in Scotland”
+2 thoughts on “Five Must-See Outdoor Experiences in Scotland”